YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 *-RESYNC_S[EQNO]=sequence-number*

-In an LMS environment, this sets the hexidecimal value of the "Resync Seqno" field.
+In an LMS environment, this sets the hexadecimal value of the "Resync Seqno" field.
 For more information, refer to `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.

 *-RESYNC_T[N]=sequence-number*

-In an LMS environment, this sets the hexidecimal value ofthe "Resync transaction" field.
+In an LMS environment, this sets the hexadecimal value ofthe "Resync transaction" field.
 For more information, refer to `Chapter 7: “Database Replication” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html>`_.

 *-S[PIN_SLEEP_MASK]=hexadecimal-mask*

-Changes the hexadecimal Spin sleep time mask that controls the maximum time in nanoseconds the process sleeps on a sleep spin; zero (0), the default causes the process to just yield to the OS scheduler.
+Changes the hexadecimal Spin sleep time mask that controls the maximum time (in nanoseconds) the process sleeps on a sleep spin; zero (0), the default causes the process to just yield to the OS scheduler.

 Use only with: -FILEHEADER